 Remaining in Treatment

-In a recent analysis of data collected from FRN residential facilities in 2014, it was determined that patients who attended treatment outside of their home state were significantly less likely to leave treatment early.
+In a recent analysis of data collected from FRN residential facilities, it was determined that patients who attended treatment outside of their home state were significantly less likely to leave treatment early.
 In fact, patients who attended treatment out of state were 60% less likely to leave treatment against clinical advice.
 Attending treatment out of state is one way that patients can improve their chances of remaining in treatment and getting the most out of the residential treatment experience.